-As an example, knowing your name lets us welcome you to one of our websites the next time you visit our website.
-All such information helps us provide a more useful on-line shopping experience and provide you with enhanced customer service.
+As an example, knowing your name lets us welcome you to our site the next time you visit.
+This helps us provide a more useful on-line shopping experience and provide you with enhanced customer service.

 Please note that we will collect no personal information about you unless you voluntarily provide it to us.
 You may always choose not to contact us by e-mail, participate in a survey or to provide any personal information using an on-line form.
 Alternative methods for contacting us in person, by phone or by mail are available by using the information in the Contact Information section at the end of this policy (see Sec.
 K).
-Your choice to not participate in these activities on-line will not impair your ability to browse our website and to read or download any information provided on the site.
+Your choice to not participate in these activities on-line will not impair your ability to browse, read or download content provided via the site.

 In the event we are required to respond to a subpoena, court order or other legal process, your personal information may be disclosed pursuant to such subpoena, court order or other legal process, which may be without notice to you.

 Section C: Transaction Information

 If you order any information, buy any products or subscribe to any services offered by us via our site, we will ask you to complete an order form that requires certain information, including payment information such as a credit card number and expiration date as well as general contact, billing and shipping information.
 This information is necessary to complete the transaction and to deliver to you the information, products or services ordered and to collect payment.
 For your protection, all such information is collected and all credit card information is stored via encrypted means.